 The MPTS had a logo that contained small text that is hard to read.
 It had no flexibility and didn't work digitally.
 They also had a colour pallette that was limited and flat.
 Overall their visual identity was not distinctive enough.

 While I was contracting at the The General Medical Council as part of the Digital Transitions team it was up to me to design a new visual identity for the MPTS along with a set of identity guildlines, front end pages for the MPTS's responsive website and show how the logo design would work on signage, exhibition banners, hearing documents and powerpoint templates.

-Applying the new identity to the website, social media and animation
+Applying the new identity to the website and social media

 Refreshing the colours, making them more accessible and testing

 Working closely with the digital transitions team at The General Medical Council, we identified 4 main needs:

 • Project the image of a modern, forward-looking organisation, appropriate to values and audience requirements.